 - Asturias Industries Inc. intends to construct and operate a cement plant complex with quarry in Brgy.
 Baha and Brgy.
 Talibayog, Calatagan, Batangas.
 The proposed project will be located inside the 464.08-hectare industrial park that will be developed in the area.
 The park is also owned by Asturias Industries Inc. - The cement plant will have a total clinker production capacity of 3.0 MMTPY, composed of 2 lines with 1.5 MMTPY capacity each.
 The operation of the cement plant will also be using the pier facility that will be constructed as part of the operation of the industrial park.
-Table 1-1 shows the details of the project, the Proponent, and the EIA Preparer. - The proposed project will be constructed in 3 phases.
-Phase 1 of the project is intended for the construction of the cement grinding facility of Line 1 that will have a clinker production capacity of 1.5 MMTPY.
-In Phase 2, facilities for the clinker production for Line 1 will be constructed while Line 2 of the cement plant will be constructed in Phase 3. - This project was already granted an ECC in June 29, 1998 (9803-003-105) but did not proceed as planned due to economic reasons and some issues on land use classification.
+Table 1-1 shows the details of the project, the Proponent, and the EIA Preparer. - The proposed project will be done in 3 phases.
+Phase 1 of the project is intended for the construction and operation of the cement grinding facility of Line 1 that will have a clinker production capacity of 1.5 MMTPY.
+In Phase 2, facilities for the clinker production for Line 1 will be constructed and the full cement plant of Line 1 will be operated.
+Quarry operations will also start during this phase to supply the limestone and shale requirements for the cement production.
+Line 2 of the full cement plant will be constructed and operate in Phase 3.
+Additional limestone and shale requirements for the operation of Line 2 will also be supplied by the quarry. - This project was already granted an ECC in June 29, 1998 (9803-003-105) but did not proceed as planned due to economic reasons and some issues on land use classification.
 The present site was initially covered for distribution by the Comprehensive Agrarian Reform Program (CARP) even with previous mining and quarrying activities undertaken in the area.
 After a long and tedious legal battle, the same area was confirmed as a 'mineralized area' by the Supreme Court of the Philippines virtually declaring the mistake committed by the Department of Agrarian Reform.
 After the SC decision was declared, the Proponent decided to re-establish the plans for the proposed cement plant project.
 However, under the EIS procedural guidelines, the proposed project's ECC issued in 1998 has already lapsed its validity of five years. - The Proponent re-applied its ECC last 2011.
 An Environmental Impact Statement (EIS) was submitted and was reviewed by the EIARC.
 However, the Proponent was not able to provide the additional information requested by the EIARC during the final meeting last 2013.
 One of the members of the review committee requested for the final exploration report of the project however, there was a status quo issued by the Mines and Geoscience Bureau (MGB) hence, the proponent was prevented from entering the site and was not able to conduct exploration activities. - The Mines and Geosciences Bureau (MGB) Regional Office IV-A (CALABARZON) suspended the mineral exploration activities of the MPSA 071-97-IV last April 17,2008.
 This was due to some issues with the local community involving the land dispute in the area.
 Asturias Industries, Inc. made necessary actions and were able to resolve the issues.
-With this, the MGB RIV-A lifted the suspension last July 13,2018 and granted 20 months of exploration activities under the mentioned MPSA. - With this, the Proponent is again updating the EIS prepared last 2011 to continue its ECC application.
-MPSA 071-97-IV will be utilized for the quarry operations of the proposed project.
-The Environmental Impact Assessment (EIA) Study used the EIS Scoping and Screening Form for Mining Projects as a guide in the impact analysis.
+With this, the MGB RIV-A lifted the suspension last July 13,2018 and granted 20 months of exploration activities under the mentioned MPSA.